diogoferraz/ai-mba/README.md

-# IA-MBA
+# AI-MBA
-Repository with all the exercises from my IA, Big data, Data science, and data analysys for business MBA
+Repository with all the exercises from my AI, Big data, Data science, and data analysys for business MBA